punithkp169/Python---Retail-Sales-Analysis/README.md

 1. Automated data extraction scripts in Python.
 2. Data cleaning and processing scripts using Python libraries.
 3. SQL scripts for comprehensive data analysis.
-4. A Power BI dashboard for visualization.
+4. Power BI dashboard for visualization.
 ## Tools Used
 - **Python**: For scripting data extraction and cleaning.
 Libraries like `pandas` and `NumPy` are used for data manipulation.
 - **SQL**: For data querying and analysis.